hytechclub/web-103/README.md

 This course expands upon the material from Web 102, and dives deeper into more JavaScript concepts.
 Students will learn about objects, data, functional programming, asynchronous execution, and more!
 By the end of the semester, students should be able to create an advanced website that connects to an external API and dynamically updates based on real live information.

 ## Outline
+This eight-week version of the course is comprised by these lessons:

 - [Week 1: JavaScript Review](JsReview/)
 - [Week 2: Arrays](Arrays/)